Skip to content

 • relieve any joints that are tight

-Your child’s physio may suggest exercises for in the bath, hydrotherapy pool or local pool, as children often enjoy the additional freedom of movement provided by water.
+Children often enjoy the additional freedom of movement provided by water.
+Your physio may suggest exercises when in the bath, swimming or hydrotherapy pool.
 Hydrotherapy is not available in many areas but speak to your child’s team about your local facilities and what might be suitable for your child.

 Your child’s physiotherapy programme should also include active exercises.
-The programme may be carried out by the family or an assistant at school/ nursery once they have been trained by the physio.
+The programme may be carried out by family members or an assistant at school or nursery once they have been trained by the physio.

 Your physio or OT will provide any equipment needed to support your child’s standing and positioning.
+This may include a standing frame.
 Some children may be assessed as needing splints (sometimes called orthoses) for support.
-These would be made to measure specifically for your child by an orthotist, who would explain how to use them and how they can help.
+These would be made to measure specifically for your child by an orthotist.
+They would explain how to use them and how they can help.

-If your child’s spine is curving beyond a certain point, they should be referred to a spinal consultant for monitoring of their spinal posture.
+If your child’s spine is curving beyond a certain point, a spinal consultant should be monitoring their spinal posture.
 If needed, surgery may be suggested and will be discussed fully with you.

 Why breathing (respiratory) difficulties are common for children and adults with SMA Type 2

 When we breathe out (expiration), we get rid of waste gas (including carbon dioxide) from the lungs.
-This doesn’t need particularly strong muscles as it is a passive movement.
-However, to cough, you need strong muscles to be able to clear secretions.
+This does not need particularly strong muscles as it is a passive movement.
+However, coughing requires strong muscles to be able to clear secretions.

 Weak breathing muscles are common for children, young people and adults who have SMA Type 2.
-This can result in breathing problems, particularly when asleep (sometimes called sleep disordered breathing) which is a leading cause of health problems.
+This can cause breathing problems, especially during sleep.
+This is a known as sleep-disordered breathing and is a leading cause of health issues,

 If children do have problems, it is often due to having a weak cough and only being able to take in smaller breaths.
 Every child is affected differently, but the main problems caused by weak breathing muscles are that:

-• It makes it difficult to cough and therefore clear mucous (secretions) from the lungs.
+• It makes it difficult to cough and therefore clear mucus (secretions) from the lungs.

 • It may make it difficult to take in enough oxygen while asleep.